cocomice/EDSS_dep_framework/README.md

     groups:                admins  # the group it belongs to.
 Users can define different users to give them limited access to some Shiny apps.
 ```

-**Notice that two users cannot use the same username to access the app, otherwise one will be disconnected.**
+**:warning: Two users cannot use the same username to access the app, otherwise one will be disconnected.**

-Repeat such block as many times as the number of apps you want to add. **Notice that only include the Shiny apps which you have built the images of**.
+Repeat such block as many times as the number of apps you want to add.
+**:warning: Only include the Shiny apps which you have built the images of**.

 Additional adaptation is optional and for the full configurable options please visit the ShinyProxy website [here](https://www.shinyproxy.io/configuration/).

-### Nginx configuration (optional)

-The provided configuration file provides a minimal running example for server deployment, with which users on Internet can visit your Shiny apps with the address of **http://public_ip:80** on the browser.
-The __public_ip__ is the IP address of the server accessible on Internet.

 ## 3. Test and debug